7-peace-corps

 7. Peace Corps Memorial

 The Peace Corps was established by President John F. Kennedy on March 1, 1961.
-JFK sought to encourage mutual understanding between Americans and people of other nations and cultures by sending volunteers from the U.S. to work in developing countries.
-Sergeant Shriver was the Peace Corps first director.
-Since its creation, some 200,000 Peace Corps volunteers have served in over 139 countries.
-This memorial commemorates the 50th anniversary of the creation of the Peace Corps.
+JFK sought to encourage mutual understanding between Americans and people of other nations and cultures by sending American volunteers to work in developing countries.
+Sargent Shriver was the first director of the Peace Corps.
+Since its creation, over 240,000 Peace Corps volunteers have served in over 142 countries.
+This memorial was erected on the 50th anniversary of the Peace Corps.

 The Peace Corps